Descent

 In the readme file included with the registered version of Descent, a "CD-Enhanced" version was promised to be released in the summer of 1995.
 Descent had already been released on CD-ROM, but the "CD-Enhanced" version was to contain new levels and enemies, a Redbook (CD audio) version of the game's soundtrack, and 3D-rendered cinematics.
 Unfortunately, this version was never released.
 However, Descent II was suggested to have been the CD-Enhanced version of Descent that they were talking about: it contains all of the features promised for the CD-Enhanced version, and retains most of the original Descent's gameplay (along with some new features like an afterburner, energy-to-shields converter, and headlights).

-The very popular KALI online matchmaking program, which emulates IPX over the Internet was created in the sole purpose of bringing online play to Descent.
-Indeed, it grew quite bigger as the time went on.
+The popular Kali online matchmaking program, which emulated IPX over the Internet was created in the sole purpose of bringing online play to Descent.
+It eventually grew larger and supported a large number of other games.

 Release

-The game was still released as shareware, where you could download the first seven stages and purchase the rest from Interplay directly or in stores.
-As a token of the appreciation, Parallax added a thank-you message to "Scott Miller and Apogee Software" in the credits for the game.
+The game was still released as shareware, with the free version containing first seven stages and the rest purchasable from Interplay directly or in stores.
+As a token of their appreciation, Parallax added a thank-you message to "Scott Miller and Apogee Software" in the credits for the game.

 Novels